onlyone19/onlyone19.github.io/_posts/2024-08-04-Union-Find.md

 ### [2421.
 (H) number of good paths]()
+Observation:
+1. single node is a good path
+2. two sets with the max value: the number of good paths = # of max value in set A * # of max value in set B
+3. process edges based on max value from low to high

 ```
 There is a tree (i.e. a connected, undirected graph with no cycles) consisting of n nodes numbered from 0 to n - 1